 At the end there is a gift that I not wakefulness to do too much "spoiler".
 Essential.

 Key to design your professional future in the digital era.
 After its publishing baptism with "Brand you" (Rasche, 2016), -and that treatment later- Eva has been to value his experience not only as a human capital but as a great architect of change in organizations, a cultural change that has led to digital change.

 Today is not conceived a professional without own 21st century professional competencies, Collado draws perfectly.
 Easy diagram book, with long boring 5 chapters start with the domain of the environment and ending with a mantra of personal branding: If not to say who you are, others will do it for you.

 The book contains the DNA of many professionals who have contributed in different sections (among those who have the honour of being).

 I can not hide my special love for this woman, which I consider a friend of the soul, a huge Manager of emotions and an irreplaceable professional.
 She is Ma.

 2.- Good handbooks to get you started

 All discipline requires its generic manuals.
-And in management There are some very good and.
+And in Personal Branding There are some very good and.
 None is equal to another, that's the wealth that every author prints.